yeungsammy2002/TNET001-Windows_Server_2016/Concepts_Therory_by_ITFlee/Windows Server 2016 part 2.md

 Most of the time, you'll want to leave the **"Global"** scope selected, and we're going to do it right now.

-Under the **"Group type"**, we have two options **"Security"** and **"Distribution"**. **"Security"** is for authentication, and **"Distribution"** is for email lists.
+Under the **"Group type"**, we have two options **"Security"** and **"Distribution"**. **"Security"** is for authentication, and **"Distribution"** is for **email lists**.
 So if we want to set up a security group, and say only people within the **"Sales"** group can have access to these folders in these files.
 They can only access these types of computers, these people can or cannot remote desktop into servers, that kind of stuff was what you'd specify with a security group.

 The **"Distribution"** group type is only used when you have an **Exchange Server** setup on your network.
 We can create for example a **"IT Support"** group, we could create this **"Distribution"** group and when we added members to this group, someone could send an email to **"IT Support"**, and the email would be also sent to every member of this group.